 Teenagers who struggle to read and to write texts and to use text-speaking conventions are at increased risk of social exclusion.
-As text-based technologies are used more in schools (e.g. Edmodo) and workplaces (e.g. Asana or Slack), these teens may also find it more difficult to access the curriculum and, later, to find and hold a quality job.
+As text-based technologies are used more in schools (e.g. Canvas and Edmodo) and workplaces (e.g. Asana or Slack), these teens may also find it more difficult to access the curriculum and, later, to find and hold a quality job.

 So, just as with other functional communication needs, teens with language disorders may benefit from supported introductions to texting.
 No joke.

 Principal source: Durkin, K., Conti-Ramsden, G., & Walker, A.J.
 (2011).
 Txt lang: Texting, textism use and literacy abilities in adolescents with and without specific language impairment.
 Journal of Computer Assisted Learning, 27, 49-57.

 - How to help our secondary teachers support teenagers with language disorders at school